adopt-liveview/adopt-liveview/priv/pages/2024/04-08-route-params-en_US.md

 LiveviewPlayground.start(router: CustomRouter)
 ```

-Here we create a `/blog/:slug` route with a variable in the URL called `:slug`.
-This ensures that `BlogLive` will receive a map in the first argument of your `mount/3` in the format `%{"slug" => slug}` and you can use this variable to create an assign.
+Here we created a `/blog/:slug` route with a variable in the URL called `:slug`.
+This ensures that `BlogLive` will receive in its first argument of the `mount/3` callback a map in the format `%{"slug" => slug}` and you can use this variable to create an assign.
 You can either use the links added on the home page or try different URLs for `/blog/anything`.

 %{
-title: "Curiosity",
+title: "Trivia",
 description: ~H"""
-You are on this site under a route <code>/guides/:id</code>, see the URL in your browser.
+You are on this site under a route <code>/guides/:id/:locale</code>.
+Look at the URL in your browser.
 """
 } %% .callout